eolatham/smarthome-dashboard-simulation/design.md

 This will minimize the number of queries and subsequently reduce network latency costs.

-##### Secondly Event Publishing
+##### Minutely Event Publishing

-Based on [this guide](https://www.velotio.com/engineering-blog/how-to-implement-server-sent-events-using-python-flask-and-react), the application should use an SSE (server-sent-events) model to publish events to be processed and displayed to the user at the beginning of each second of application time.
+Based on [this guide](https://www.velotio.com/engineering-blog/how-to-implement-server-sent-events-using-python-flask-and-react), the application should use an SSE (server-sent-events) model to publish events to be processed and displayed to the user at the beginning of each minute of application time.

 Basically, the backend will retrieve all unprocessed past events from the event queue and then do the following with each one: